Skip to main content

 DPA / sovereign-license gap

-Enterprise licenses for ChatGPT, Claude, Copilot, and Gemini carry different sovereign-residency options at different price points.
-Most firms procure the default tier; the upgrade required to satisfy jurisdictional residency is left on the table.
+Enterprise AI licenses can carry different residency, retention, and access-control options at different price points.
+Many firms procure the default tier; the configuration or licensing change required to reduce residency risk is left unexamined.

 What HIP delivers